abachleda/FM_e-services/adverse_co2_concentration/README.md

 # Output data

 The output of the service include json file with adverse CO2 levels registered by sensors and stored in /output .
 The information include timestamp, duration of adverse conditions.
 Additionaly a timeline graphs with adverse condition visualisation for each device are saved in /output/charts.

+# How to run service
+After all required packages were installed on the local machine e-services can be either run from command window (1) or added to Task Scheduler and run as a periodic task (2).

+1. Open cmd and navigate to specific service location using: <br />
+cd C:/KTP_e-services-master/adverse_co2_concentration <br />
+py main.py

+2. Add an a periodic task to Task Scheduler providing action start program: <br /> C:\KTP_e-services-master\adverse_co2_concentration\adverce_co2_concentration.bat